List of Mobile Suit Gundam 00 characters: Innovators

-Anew Returner is Revive's genetic twin who serves her group as a sleeper agent in the guise of a mechanic who Liu Mei scouted after the activation of the 00 Gundam and assisting with the development of the 0 Raiser and GN Archer support vehicles.
-When the Ptolemaios II arrives at Celestial Being's base and on Ian's suggestion, she joins the crew as the pilot and resident medic.
+Anew Returner is Revive's genetic twin who serves her group as a sleeper agent in the guise of a mechanic who Liu Mei scouted after the activation of the 00 Gundam, and assisting with the development of the 0 Raiser and GN Archer support vehicles.
+When the Ptolemaios II arrives at Celestial Being's L3 base, on Ian's suggestion she joins the crew as a pilot and resident medic.
 Over time, Anew develops a romantic relationship with Gundam Meister Lyle Dylandy.
 Since joining the Ptolemaios II crew, Anew unknowingly served as a means for the Innovators to locate Celestial Being everywhere they go.
 It was only when Revive is captured that Anew's memories are restored, betraying Celestial Being and disabling the Ptolemaios II.
 However her attempt to steal the 00 Gundam is thwarted and she escapes along with Revive.
 Anew participates in the next operation to capture the 00 Gundam and confronts Lyle during the battle.
-But when Lyle convinces Anew to return to him and Anew is about to return to him, Ribbons takes control of her and she is subsequently shot down by Setsuna when she is about to kill Lyle.
-The 00 Raiser's Trans-Am allows the two to share a brief moment together, confirming their feelings for each other before dying.
-Despite her death, she briefly reappears in episode 25 during the inauguration of the new president of the Earth Sphere Federation, but as she is an Innovade it is most likely that the "Anew" present at that moment is nothing more than a genetic twin (much as like Regene and Tiera are genetic twins but have completely separate identities).
+When Lyle convinces Anew to return to him and Anew is about to, Ribbons takes control of her and she is subsequently shot down by Setsuna when she is about to kill Lyle.
+The 00 Raiser's Trans-Am allows the two to share a brief moment together, confirming their feelings for each other before her death.
+Despite her death, she briefly reappears in episode 25 during the inauguration of the new president of the Earth Sphere Federation, but as she is an Innovade it is most likely that the "Anew" present at that moment is nothing more than a genetic twin.